The surface area of a sphere is the total area covering its outside. For radius rr, the formula is

 A314 cm2A \approx 314 \text{ cm}^2

-That is usually enough for a full solution: exact form if the problem wants π\pi, decimal form if it asks for an approximation.
+Use the exact form when the problem wants π\pi, the decimal form when it asks for an approximation.

 A=4π(42)=64π m2A = 4\pi(4^2) = 64\pi \text{ m}^2

-You can also use the equivalent diameter form directly:
+and the equivalent diameter form gives the same value directly:

 A=πd2=π(82)=64π m2A = \pi d^2 = \pi(8^2) = 64\pi \text{ m}^2

-Both methods match.
-The important part is knowing whether the number you started with was a radius or a diameter.
+Both match.
+The decisive question is whether the number you started with was a radius or a diameter.

-Another mistake is forgetting the square on the radius.
-Using 4πr4\pi r instead of 4πr24\pi r^2 gives the wrong units and the wrong value.
+• Forgetting the square.
+Writing 4πr4\pi r instead of 4πr24\pi r^2 gives wrong units and a wrong value.

 Need help with a problem?